Birmingham RICO Lawyer

 In an era of unparalleled corruption and white collar crime, U.S. companies face increased government scrutiny of their business practices.
 At the same time, corporations are looking to consolidate and combine resources in an economy where technology and globalization have primed the field for merger and acquisition.
 It is more important than ever for your company to understand the federal and state antitrust laws and regulations in place to promote competition and a free market.

 Christian & Small antitrust and unfair competition attorneys are well-versed in the triumvirate of federal antitrust laws – the Sherman Antitrust Act, the Clayton Act and the Federal Trade Commission Act – and the state laws that mirror them.
 These laws and their amendments are designed to protect businesses and consumers from price-fixing, unfair trade and monopolies.
 Any individual or business found in violation faces millions in fines and sometimes imprisonment.
-At Christian & Small, we help companies understand and address their exposure before they make important business decisions.
-That’s why we are often called upon to perform antitrust due diligence before corporations move forward with a merger or acquisition.
+At Christian & Small, the attorneys help companies understand and address their exposure before they make important business decisions.
+That’s why they are often called upon to perform antitrust due diligence before corporations move forward with a merger or acquisition.

 Aviation is one of the most dynamic and complex sectors in the global economy.
 Heavily dependent on the economic outlook, the industry is facing new challenges in operational safety, passenger safety legislation, security measures and mergers and acquisitions.